stchen25/final-project/README.md

 # SSUI Skylines

-A React-based city planning application that allows users to create custom city layouts with buildings, roads, and pathfinding capabilities.
+A React-based simple 2D city planning application that allows users to create custom city layouts with buildings, roads, and pathfinding capabilities.
+It is based on the popular game Cities Skylines, of the same premise

 ## Project Overview